MSIA/2020-msia423-ganguly-got/README.md

 -   2 points ~ 1/2 day (medium)
 -   4 points ~ 1 day (large)

-**Initiative**: Develop benchmark model
+Stories that are not essential, but are good to have, are not sized and denoted as 'icebox' **Initiative**: Develop benchmark model
  1. Prepare data for Machine Learning model development
  - [ ] Download datasets from Kaggle - 0